Haneentronic/NLP-Topic-Modeling-Classification/README.md

 ## Dealing with categorical data (Nominal Data).
 1. Preprocess `Puplication` by apply one-hot encoding.
-2. Preprocess `author` by splitting authors in list and apply mapping on them.
+2. Preprocess `author` by splitting authors in a list and applying mapping on them.

 ## Feature Extraction
 `TF-IDF vectorization`: The preprocessed text is converted into a matrix of TF-IDF feature vectors using the sklearn library.

 ## Clustering
-The TF-IDF feature vectors are clustered usingthree different clustering algorithms:
+The TF-IDF feature vectors are clustered using three different clustering algorithms:
 | Algorithm   | Details |
 | ----------- | ----------- |
 | K-means | K-means is a centroid-based clustering algorithm that partitions the data into K clusters based on the Euclidean distance between the data points and the cluster centroids. |